dmarti/PUFFIN/README.md

  * Leakage of ad revenue from high-engagement, high-reputation sites to lower-engagement sites where the same audience appears to be available.

-While proposed post-cookie ad systems already address the leakage of _data_ away from high-reputation sites, the _revenue_ leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.
+While proposed post-cookie ad systems address the leakage of _data_ away from high-reputation sites, the _revenue_ leakage is still a problem for web users who are members of the audience for that content and prefer to see more of it produced.

+In the past, it has been difficult to take advantage of the immediate revenue-boosting effects of cross-site tracking without accepting the revenue leakage effects.
+However, moving the advertising market into the browser allows for adjustments to the rules of that market, in the interests of the user and of the ad-supported sites whose content they prefer.

 ## Incentives for ecosystem participants